slack-ruby/slack-ruby-bot-server/RELEASING.md

 rake
 ```

-Check that the last build succeeded in [Travis CI](https://travis-ci.org/slack-ruby/slack-ruby-bot-server) for all supported platforms.
+Check that the last build succeeded in [Github Actions](https://github.com/slack-ruby/slack-ruby-bot-server/actions) for all supported platforms.

 Change "Next" in [CHANGELOG.md](CHANGELOG.md) to the current date.

 ```
-### 0.2.2 (7/10/2015)
+### 2.0.1 (2023/02/20)
 ```

 Remove the line with "Your contribution here.", since there will be no more contributions to this release.